rgcgithub/regenie/docs/docs/install.md

 ##Computing requirements

 We have tested **regenie** on 64-bit Linux and 64-bit Mac OSX computing environments.

+Note that for Mac OSX computing environments, compiling is done without OpenMP, as the library is not built-in by default and has to be installed separately.

 ### Memory usage
 In both Step 1 and Step 2 of a **regenie** run the genetic data file is